 Radhika Avadhani has served as a data manager for the Brain Injury Outcomes (BIOS) since December 2016.
 Her prior experience involves working as an analyst in both research and hospital-based setting for maintenance of standard analytics and reports, validation of the data integrity, and the summarization and distribution of analytics and statistical reports.
 She will continue to perform data management duties for the TIC projects.

 Rachel Dlugash has worked as a data manager in the Brain Injury Outcomes division since 2013, and will support data management activities in the upcoming TIC projects.
 She has worked with the Johns Hopkins Bloomberg School of Public Health Biostatistics Center on large, multi-centered international clinical trials.
 Her prior work experience includes having worked as a research coordinator who independently managed a study in Preventive Cardiology, and having worked on standardizing pharmaceutical trial data in preparation for electronic submission to the FDA.

 Ryan Majkowski came to Brain Injury Outcomes in 2010 and works as a Regulatory Documentation Specialist.
 Within the JHU-Tufts TIC, he provides expertise to the development of the multicenter trial startup/execution team in terms of creating regulatory document requirements, structures, and processes.
 Within the JHU Data Management team, he works to better standardize regulatory data metrics for analysis.

 Ying Wang, MS

-Ying Wang is one of the data managers in the Brain Injury Outcomes (BIOS).
+Ying Wang is a data managers in the Brain Injury Outcomes (BIOS).
 She was previously a data manager for NIH-funded collaborative genetic studies and joined the BIOS group in December 2016.
-She has extensive experience in database development, data extraction, transformation and loading.
+She has extensive experience in database development, data ETL (extraction, transforming and loading) and web development.
 She will support the data management in TIC projects.